TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_build.md

 - **When using makefiles to build**, make sure you have built the example of interest using makefiles (see \ref MAKEFILE_BUILD_PAGE)

 - Given below is the command to build the "hello world example".
-Note, use `make` in Linux
+Note, use `make` in Linux and MacOS

 \cond !SOC_AM62X
         cd ${SDK_INSTALL_PATH}